Sally Perkins provides some advice on preparing for a career in Sports Management.

 During the interview stage for sports coaching jobs, many employers will pose hypothetical questions to test your judgement: What if one of your players gets seriously injured?
 What do you say to your team on the first day of practice?
 Brainstorm answers to these hypotheticals, and other could-be scenarios, to show your future employer that you can smoothly mitigate conflict.

-Finally, remember to follow-up on your interview with a note thanking the selection committee for their consideration.
-Small details like these can add a lot to your credibility when it comes down to the final stages of a job selection.
+Finally, remember to follow up on your interview with a note thanking the selection committee for their consideration.
+Small details like these can add a lot to your credibility regarding the final stages of a job selection.

 Ultimately, the most successful applicants in sports coaching are the ones who make themselves out to be an asset on and off the playing field.
 Showcasing your strengths and versatility will hugely boost your chances of securing a job in a demanding market.